Josko/ccbot/readme.txt

-!channel <name>          	change battle.net channel !countbans               	display the total number of bans for this realm !delban <name>           	remove a ban from the database for all realms !exit	                 	shutdown ghost++ - Root admin only !getclan                 	refresh the internal copy of the clan members list !quit	                 	alias to !exit
+!channel <name>          	change battle.net channel !countbans               	display the total number of bans for this realm !delban <name>           	remove a ban from the database for all realms !exit	                 	shutdown ccbot
+!getclan                 	refresh the internal copy of the clan members list !quit	                 	alias to !exit
 !say <text>              	send <text> to battle.net as a chat command !unban <name>            	alias to !delban
-!version                 	display version information (can be used by non admins but returns lesser information) !clanlist		 	lists the clan members by clan ranks (Peon, Grunt, Shaman, Chieftain - Recruits who are less then 7 days in the clan are considered Peons)
+!version                 	display version information !clanlist		 	lists the clan members by clan ranks (Peon, Grunt, Shaman, Chieftain - Recruits who are less then 7 days in the clan are considered Peons)
 !shaman <name>			promotes a grunt or peon to shaman rank (bot needs chieftain rank for that - not recommended!)
-!grunt <name>		 	promotes a peon to grunt rank (bot needs at least a Shaman rank for that) !peon <name>		 	demotes a grunt to a peon rank (bot needs at least a Shaman rank for that) !remove <name>		 	removes a peon/grunt from the clan (bot needs at least a Shaman rank for that) !games <off>|<on>	 	bot does not announce The Black Road games by scanning GameNames by default, but it has the feature !kick <name>		 	kicks the user from the channel !squelch <name>		 	squelches a user
+!grunt <name>		 	promotes a peon to grunt rank (bot needs at least a Shaman rank for that) !peon <name>		 	demotes a grunt to a peon rank (bot needs at least a Shaman rank for that) !remove <name>		 	removes a peon/grunt from the clan (bot needs at least a Shaman rank for that) !games <off>|<on>	 	announces the games users from the channel enter !kick <name>		 	kicks the user from the channel !squelch <name>		 	squelches a user
 !ignore <name>			alias to !squelch
 !unsquelch <name>	 	unsquelches a user
 !unignore <name>		alias to !unsquelch
-!clearqueue		 	clears the message queue if it starts to flood or any similar use !cq			 	alias to !clearqueue
+!clearqueue		 	clears the message queue
+!cq			 	alias to !clearqueue
-!announce <interval> <text>	prints the set text every XYZ seconds in channel (can be used as anti-idle or "adverstising) !announce <off>                 disables the announce if it was previously turned on by the !announce <interval> <text>
-!greet <off|on>			enables or disables the greet message(s) on user join !squelchlist			lists names of squelched users
+!announce <interval> <text>	prints the set text every X seconds in channel !announce <off>                 turns off announce !greet <off|on>			enables or disables the greet message(s) on user join !squelchlist			lists names of squelched users
 !sl				alias to !squelchlist
-!addsafelist <name>		adds a user to the safelist for all realms !adds <name>			alias to !addsafelist
+!addsafelist <name>		adds a user to the safelist
+!adds <name>			alias to !addsafelist
 !delsafelist <name>		removes a user from the safelist for all realms !dels <name>			alias to !delsafelist